slopezpereyra/puppy-adopter/docs/README.md

 ## Detailed instructions

-#### Environment Setting:
+#### Managing our environments:

+You can think of an environment as a galery.
+It's a place where to download images from a list of websites you provide.
+Each environment is independent from the others, and has its own list of websites.

-The **Environmentor** _manages our environments_.
-With it we can create or erase environments.
-(The first time that you run **Environmentor** it will shut down after apparently doing nothing.
-This is normal; it's acomplishing a useful task.
-After this first time, it'll have regular behaviour.)
+**Environmentor** _manages our environments_.
+With it we can create or erase them.

 ###### Creating an environment

-If we choose to create an environment, we will be prompt to name its folders and files.
-We can choose not to name them by typing anyting, which will provide the files and folders with their default names.

-Every environment has the following components:

-a) an images folder, where the downloaded images of this environment will be stored;
-b) a data file, which keeps track of the environment's data, and
+Run **Envionmentor**.
+You'll be prompted to erase one or all environments or create one.
+Choose to last option; name the files of your environment when requested to.

-c) a websites' list file, which is a simple .txt file where we are to paste the links of the websites we want our environment to download images from.
+Among your environment there is a **websites list** file, which you named when creating your environment.
+One per line, paste in the file the links of the websites this environment will download images from.

-You are to provide the websites' list with links to the websites you'd like this environment to download images from.
-If this file is empty, no images will be downloaded. _It is important that we paste the links on the websites' list one per line!_

-Once we have created our environment with Environmentor and provided its website's list file with links, we can say our environment is settled!
-Now it's time to adopt some puppies!
-Or download our images, rather...
+Once your environment was created and you provided its **sebsites list** file with links, we can say your environment is settled.

-###### Cleaning our data

-If we choose to clear our environments, all our environments' data will be erased and PuppyAdopter will no longer recognize the environments we created before the clearing-process.
-If you clear your environments, none of them will work anymore.
+###### Erasing all environments

+When we run **Environmentor** we can also choose to erase all of our environments.
+This resets the program to a new-born state: all files, folders and data is erased permanently.
+Use it carefully and wiselly.

+###### Erasing an environment

+**Environmentor** offers us to erase a single environment too.
+When an environment is erased, all its files, folders and data are erased permamently.

+When this opion is chosen, a list of your environments will be displayed, each with an index number next to it.
+Enter the index number of the environment you wish to erase.

 #### Puppy-Adopting Process:

-If all your environments were provided with websites on the way explained before, it's time to download!
+If all your environments were provided with websites on the way explained before, it's time to feed them!
 To do so, simple execute PuppyAdopter.
 It will automatically do the job for you.
-Once it's done, your environments should be furnished with images from their own websites, now downloaded to your computer!
+Once it's done, your environments should be furnished with images downloaded from the websites you provided to them into to your computer.

-## Quick instructions

-**1.1** Run **Environmentor**.
-It will shut down the first time; this is normal.
-Run it again to create an environment; name the folders and files as you wish.

-**1.2** On the step 1.1 you were prompted to name a websites' list: this created a file with that name.
-Find the file on your environment and paste in it the links of the websites you want this environment to download images from.
-Remember to paste one link per line!

-**1.3** Repeat the process until you have as many environments as you want.

-**2.1** Downloading time!
-Run PuppyAdopter and he will download images from the right websites for each environment.
-Easy!

 ## General Notes